David Johnson, President & CEO

 John Koszewnik, Chief Technical Officer

-Larry Fromm, Vice President, Business and Strategy Development
+Larry Fromm, Vice President, Global Business and Strategy Development

 Laurence Fromm joined Achates Power in 2004 as the market-facing executive of the company’s founding team.
 While managing the business development, government relations and marketing for Achates Power, Fromm leads engagements with leading engine, commercial vehicle and passenger vehicle manufacturers around the globe.
 Prior to Achates Power, Fromm served as CEO of Chaos Telecom, a venture-backed, early-stage company, where he helped create the company’s first product — licensed embedded software for digital subscriber line modems.
 Prior to Chaos Telecom, Fromm was the vice president of Widcomm, Inc. (sold to Broadcom Corporation), where he managed development of the Bluetooth LAN access point and developed the company’s channel program in Europe, North America and Asia.
 Previously, Fromm was part of the executive team at Dialogic as the company grew to $400M in annual revenue, went public and was purchased by Intel Corporation.
 In addition to his responsibilities with Achates Power, Fromm is a board member of NCast Inc., a company developing a webcasting Internet appliance, as well as a steering committee member of CommNexus NextStage, a nonprofit industry organization that mentors early stage companies through an entrepreneur advisory program.
 Fromm earned a Bachelor of Science, summa cum laude, in computer engineering from the University of Michigan and a Master of Business Administration from Harvard Business School.